 Where the operating system falters is through its dependence on Samsung’s smart assistant, Bixby.
 While it’s imbued with the power to track down shows, control the smart home and answer queries it rarely does any of the above phenomenally well.
 Search for “Thor”, for example, and Bixby will insist it heard “Four” – no matter how emphatically you say the name of the god of thunder.

-Barring some issues with Bixby that will undoubtedly be fixed in the months to come, overall Tizen with Samsung SmartThings is a supremely smart, comprehensive operating system - and one that we will enjoy using throughout 2018.
+Barring some issues with Bixby that will undoubtedly be fixed in the months to come, overall Tizen with Samsung SmartThings is a supremely smart, comprehensive operating system.

 Smart TV TL;DR: Tizen is perfectly packed with content - there’s not too much or too little.
 Now if only Samsung would’ve used Google Assistant instead of Bixby...